AbelKidane-abita/AbelKidane-abita/README.md

 ## About me
 Hi there 👋!
-I am Abel, a computer engineering student at Khalifa University, Abu Dhabi.
+I am Abel, a computer engineering graduate from Khalifa University, Abu Dhabi.

 I am interested in AI, ML, deep learning, software development, data analytics, and data science.
 I mainly focus on CV and NLP.
 <div>